meyerhoffl/FinalJavaScriptProject/README.md

 route.
 Users may press the reset button to clear the current routes.

 Technologies Used:
-HTML, CSS, JavaScript, Jquery, and the Google API.
+HTML, CSS, JavaScript, Jquery, and the GoogleMaps API.